About the Faculty Sponsor’s Role

 Haas Scholars Program Faculty Sponsors have the privilege of mentoring some of the most talented undergraduates at Berkeley.
 To win a place in the Haas Scholar cohort, students must possess a high degree of intellectual independence, creativity and motivation.
 We provide Haas Scholars with the financial and intellectual support necessary to engage in a capstone research or creative project in their senior year.
 You, the faculty mentor, provide guidance and support to your advisee so that your student can not only produce an outstanding senior thesis, but also go on to make important contributions in their field.
 In the case of Haas Scholars conducting human subjects research, mentors guide the students through the CPHS process in Spring/Summer 2021 and also complete the CITI course themselves (exception: tenure track faculty who have submitted UCB protocols since 2014 and received approval).
 Mentors also advise Haas Scholars on applications to graduate and professional schools in their fields and help open doors to future professional opportunities.

-UC Berkeley Academic Senate members and other UC Berkeley ladder faculty are eligible to serve as Faculty Sponsors, as well as UCSF faculty members if the student will also have a UC Berkeley professor who can provide academic credit for the project.
-If the faculty member has permanence of employment (e.g. Continuing Lecturers, Associate Adjunct Professors), applicants may request an exemption to the ladder faculty rule.
-Please contact the Program Office to initiate a request for approval.
+UC Berkeley Academic Senate members and other UC Berkeley ladder faculty are eligible to serve as Faculty Sponsors, as are UCSF faculty members if the student will also have a UC Berkeley professor who can provide academic credit for the project.
+UC Berkeley non-ladder faculty with permanence of employment (e.g. Continuing Lecturers, Associate Adjunct Professors, etc.) are also eligible.

 What does a Faculty Sponsor do as a Mentor?